 We spoke to email marketing automation experts, Moosend’s head of content, Iné Alexakis, to get tips and examples of high-performing email marketing subject lines that will put you on the right track to increasing your event email open rates.

-Did you know that email is the most effective way events personalise their attendee experiences?
-Find out what works and what doesn’t by downloading your copy of The Event Planner’s Guide to Personalisation.
+Did you know that email is the most effective way events personalize their attendee experiences?
+Find out what works and what doesn’t by downloading your copy of The Event Planner’s Guide to Personalization.

 The Thinking Behind Successful Email Marketing Subject Lines